dpryan79/libBigWig/README.md

                           -2.0f, 150.0f, 25.0f,
                           -5.0f, -20.0f, 25.0f,
                           -5.0f, -20.0f, 25.0f};

         if(bwInit(1<<17) != 0) {
             fprintf(stderr, "Received an error in bwInit\n");
             return 1;
         }

         fp = bwOpen("example_output.bw", NULL, "w");
         if(!fp) {
             fprintf(stderr, "An error occurred while opening example_output.bw for writingn\n");
             return 1;
         }

         //Allow up to 10 zoom levels, though fewer will be used in practice if(bwCreateHdr(fp, 10)) goto error;

         //Create the chromosome lists
         fp->cl = bwCreateChromList(chroms, chrLens, 2);
         if(!fp->cl) goto error;

         //Write the header
         if(bwWriteHdr(fp)) goto error;

         //Some example bedGraph-like entries
         if(bwAddIntervals(fp, chromsUse, starts, ends, values, 3)) goto error;
-        //We can continue appending similarly formatted entries if(bwAppendIntervals(fp, starts+3, ends+3, values+3, 3)) goto error;
+        //We can continue appending similarly formatted entries
+        //N.B. you can't append a different chromosome (those always go into different if(bwAppendIntervals(fp, starts+3, ends+3, values+3, 3)) goto error;

         //Add a new block of entries with a span.
 Since bwAdd/AppendIntervals was just used we MUST create a new block